system76/docs/_articles/switch-from-macos-to-popos.md

 ![application-install-window](/images/macOS-Screenshots/application-install-window.png)

   In macOS you can install applications from two (2) main sources.
 The Apple App Store, and directly from developer websites.

-Applications downloaded and installed from the internet make use of .dmg files or .pkg files which run installer programs and guide you in moving your Applications to the Applications folder.
+  Applications downloaded and installed from the internet make use of .dmg files or .pkg files which run installer programs and guide users in moving Applications to the Applications folder.

 **Pop!_OS**
   - Pop!\_Shop